Dr. Gornto’s innovative Auxano Approach© emphasizes two fundamental long-term change: connection and growth, giving life to the best version of you.

 Is medication a substitute for therapy?

-Although I do not prescribe pharmacologic medication therapy, research indicates that for some issues, therapy combined with medication yields the most beneficial results.
+Although I do not prescribe psychiatric medication therapy, research indicates that for some issues, therapy combined with medication yields the most beneficial results.
 It is well researched and documented that long-term solutions to mental and emotional problems can not be resolved with medication alone.
 Instead of treating the symptoms, therapy addresses the cause and source of problem(s).
 If needed, I will recommend you see your doctor and/or psychiatrist to develop the best treatment plan regarding medication.
 Homeopathic options will also be discussed and recommended.

 Do you accept insurance?